barryclark/jekyll-now/_posts/2017-4-28-New_words.md

 scattergram - A graph showing data for two or more variables as coordinates in a Cartesian system of two or more axes, often appearing as scattered or clustered dots.
 Also called scatter diagram, scatterplot.

-se
-mifreddo - Any of various partially frozen desserts with a mousselike consistency, made with eggs, cream, sugar, flavorings, and often other ingredients.
+semifreddo - Any of various partially frozen desserts with a mousselike consistency, made with eggs, cream, sugar, flavorings, and often other ingredients.

 sexting - The digital transmission of sexually explicit messages or images, especially photographs or videos of oneself, usually by cell phone.